codesman/wp-bannerize/readme.txt

 </div>`

-= Can I customize arguments TAG? =
+= Can I customize the arguments TAG? =

-Yes, you can cistomize alternate class on "before" TAG and class on link A:
+Yes, you can customize alternate class on "before" TAG and class on link A:

 `<?php wp_bannerize('container_before=<div>&container_after=</div>&before=<span %alt%>&after=</span>&link_class=myclass'); ?>`